 Wheel-building can be pretty complex.
-I expect users to find many edge-cases - please help the rest of the community out by documenting these, adding features to support them, and reporting bugs.
+We expect users to find edge-cases - please help the rest of the community out by documenting these, adding features to support them, and reporting bugs.

 cibuildwheel is indie open source.
 We're not paid to work on this.